OpenAthens test accounts

 Releasing attributes

 The attributes released by OpenAthens are controlled under Preferences > Attribute release.
-If you cannot see that menu option you will need to log out and use the domain administrator credentials.
+If you cannot see that menu option you will need to log out and use the domain owner credentials.

 For the widest compatibility with all federations you should avoid configuring your application to need or require any more than the three standard federation attributes (scopedAffiliation, targetedID and entitlement), however here is how to play about with them if you want to.
 Unless you are using your OpenAthens domain to access other resources in the live environment, you can get away with just making changes to the global policy.